How To Become More Spiritual…

 This fog creates an additional problem.
 It creates distractions which stops us from seeing and believing real truths that should be obvious; simple truths that are hidden in plain sight.
 This resistance to reality is created by the Ego self.

-"This is one of the sneaky ways the Ego self controls us.
-It uses our thoughts to keep us in a state of inner confusion."
+"The Ego self is sneaky.
+It wants to control us.
+It uses our thoughts to distract and keep us in a state of inner confusion."

 The Ego self doesn’t like to be wrong and it will do everything it can to prove that it is right, and this includes deliberately distorting our view of reality and even lying to us.
 It will intentionally distort our view of the world.